aiven/devportal/docs/products/kafka/howto/tiered-storage-overview-page.rst

 Tiered storage overview in Aiven Console
 ========================================

 Aiven for Apache Kafka® offers a comprehensive overview of tiered storage, allowing you to understand its usage and make informed decisions.
-This overview provides insights into various aspects of tiered storage, including billing, settings, and storage details.
+This overview provides insights into various aspects of tiered storage, including hourly billing, settings, and storage details.

 .. important::